NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

 * Basic understanding of a frontend language like JavaScript or super set of JavaScript like Typescript, React, Angular, Vue, etc.

-1. Backend Development Intro
+1. **Backend Development Intro**
     - This section contains information on what you need to know to get started with backend development.
-You don't need to know everything in this subtree to get started, but it's important to have a basic understanding of the concepts listed here so you can talk to people and get help.
+You don't need to know everything in this subtree to get started, but it's important to have a basic understanding of the concepts listed here, so you can talk to people and get help.
     - [Learn web development as an absolute beginner](https://www.youtube.com/watch?v=ysEN5RaKOlA) - Coder Coder
     - 1.A What is a server?
       - It's important to understand the concept of what a server is and how it works.
 This will help you understand how anything on the internet works.
 You may already have a vague idea if you're gamer, but could you really define what a server is?